ignite/cli/docs/guide/nameservice/02-messages.md

 - `MsgDeleteName`
 	Allow name owners to delete names that belong to them.

-Use the `starport scaffold message` command to scaffold new messages for your module.
+Use the `ignite scaffold message` command to scaffold new messages for your module.

-- The [`starport scaffold message`](https://docs.starport.com/cli/#starport-scaffold-message) command accepts the message name as the first argument and a list of fields for the message.
+- The [`ignite scaffold message`](https://docs.ignite.com/cli/#ignite-scaffold-message) command accepts the message name as the first argument and a list of fields for the message.
 - By default, a message is scaffolded in a module with a name that matches the name of the project, in this case `nameservice`.

 ### Add the MsgBuyName Message